Age-Related Macular Degeneration (AMD)

 Blepharoplasty for Droopy Eyelids

-Blepharoplasty is surgical for droopy eyelids.
+Blepharoplasty is surgery for droopy eyelids.
 Excess tissue such as skin and fat are removed or repositioned, and surrounding muscles and tendons may be reinforced.
-It can be both a functional and cosmetic surgery.
+It can be both a functional and a cosmetic surgery.

 Upper Eyelid Blepharoplasty